-Nissan Altima owners have reported 15 problems related to accelerator pedal (under the vehicle speed control category).
+Nissan Altima owners have reported 16 problems related to accelerator pedal (under the vehicle speed control category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Nissan Altima based on all problems reported for the Altima.

 I was driving and the gas pedal separated/ cracked from the firewall . ## VIN passed ## Nissan Altima 1995 ##.